 - Installation of the VPN software might be corrupted or incomplete

-There might be other reasons as to why error 800 is occurs, but the ones that are mentioned above are the most common.
+There might be other reasons why error 800 occurs for users, but the ones that are mentioned above are the most common.

 As mentioned earlier, error 800 is not as scary as it seems on the screen and the methods to fix them are pretty much easy, so if you’re 8 or 80 years of age, it doesn’t matter really.

-First off begin with turning off your Firewall on your PC simply by press the windows key + S together.
+First off begin with turning off your Firewall on your PC simply by pressing the Windows key + S together.
 This will directly take you to the Firewall settings, turn the firewall off.